sabegg2/sqlalchemy-challenge/README.md

 (2) Images/Precipitation_Plot and Images/Station_Plot_USC00519281.
 These are two output images from the Part 1 analysis.

 Precipitation_Plot shows a line plot of precipitation over time for the last 12 months of data.
+Below I include the same data, but in different format (the second matches that in the Module Challenge description, but the first was my own formatting).
 ![Precipitation_Plot.png](SurfsUp/Images/Precipitation_Plot.png?raw=true)
 ![Precipitation_Plot_2.png](SurfsUp/Images/Precipitation_Plot_2.png?raw=true)